-Visitors to Marlborough District Council’s website can opt to share pages via Twitter or by email using the social media links on each page.
+Visitors to Marlborough District Council’s website can opt to share pages via social media or email using the share links on each page.

 Marlborough District Council Twitter account